Grooming: Frequently Asked Questions

 Tilling is essentially “churning” up the snow.
 The tiller is attached to the back of the cat and contains a spinning auger bar and heavy plastic combs.
 The speed at which the auger bar spins impacts how well we are able to tear apart the snow or ice and lay it down again as corduroy.
 When there is fresh snow, the tiller does not have to work very hard.
 When conditions are icy, the auger bar needs to spin quickly to churn the trail surface into fine particles, which the combs press into new corduroy.
 With hard snow the auger bar has a hard time maintaining speed, so we must keep a shallow depth of cut to keep the bar spinning.

 The cat always moves at a relatively slow pace, regardless of the conditions.
 When conditions are ideal, the cat can go full speed at approximately 7 mph.
 During freeze-thaw cycles we run the cat much slower to allow the tiller more time to process the snow.
-The snowmobile also drives relatively slowly.
-In icy conditions, we will drive more slowly.
-We also run over a trail multiple times with the snowmobile to put out a quality product.
+In icy conditions, we also run over a trail multiple times to put out a quality product.

 What Is The Blade?